 After graduating from Michigan State, Sue fearlessly followed the sunshine down to South Carolina to attend law school.
 This is in spite of her not knowing a single person residing in the State or ever having spent more than a couple family vacations here.
 Upon Sue’s arrival in the heat of a Columbia, South Carolina summer, Sue fell in love with the State and knew that South Carolina is where she would spend the rest of her days.

-Sue now calls Chapin, South Carolina her home, where she resides on Lake Murray with her husband and daughter.
+Sue now calls Chapin, South Carolina her home, where she resides on Lake Murray with her husband and two children.
 The Odom family spends every moment they can outdoors boating and swimming in the pool, soaking in the sun.

 Sue’s love of the sun is only matched by her passion for music.
 Perhaps appropriately, her maiden and now middle name is “Guitar.”